-Jordan's population is highly concentrated That being said, there is a lack of integrated in its northern governorates, specifically in planning at the regional level and within Amman, Irbid, Zarga, and Mafrag.
-Around 4 governorates.
-The plans currently developed million refugees live in Jordan, but only 20% at the regional level today are structural plans, of the refugee population reside in camps.
-The covering only a few governorates.
-There is majority live in urban areas, specifically in the a lack of national support for this level of governorates mentioned above.
-146 The flow of planning, hence it is often driven by governorate refugees from camps to urban areas has an administrations150 GAM is responsible for but not limited to providing the following urban infrastructure and services: roads, bridges, and
+That being said, there is a lack of integrated planning at the regional level and within governorates.
+The plans currently developed at the regional level today are structural plans, covering only a few governorates.
+There is a lack of national support for this level of planning, hence it is often driven by governorate administrations150 GAM is responsible for but not limited to providing the following urban infrastructure and services: roads, bridges, and